ECB key interest rates: Banks expect two more interest rate hikes-breakinglatest.news-Breaking Latest News

 One reason for the changed forecast is the turbulence in the banking sector around Credit Suisse and the bank failures in the USA.

-According to German banks, the turbulence in the banking sector is having an impact on the decisions of the European Central Bank (ECB) on its key interest rates.
+According to German banks, the turbulence in the banking sector will have an impact on the decisions of the European Central Bank (ECB) on its key interest rates.
 The crisis is itself exacerbating the conditions for bank lending.
 The ECB will therefore not have to increase its key interest rates so much, said Holger Schmieding, chief economist at Berenberg Bank, on Wednesday in Berlin.

 The bank economists now expect the ECB to raise its key interest rates twice more at its next meetings in May and June, each time by 0.25 percentage points.
 The interest rate at which banks can borrow money from the ECB would rise from the current 3.5 to 4.0 percent.
 The deposit interest rate at which banks can deposit money with the ECB rose from the current 3.0 to 3.5 percent.